qqyzk/measureWebXR/README.md

 * `chrome-profiler/firefox-profiler/safari-profiler`: parsing and getting information from the profiled JSON file downloaded from Chrome/Firefox/Safari browser.

+Bash files in `energy` are used to trace power

 ### Set up local server

 You can use `http-server` to set up a local server.